SkoolNotes/Taproot/2020JAP201/KBxJapFInalProj.md

 8. Their is also very famous hot spring food.
 9. This food is cooked using the hot springs.
 10. Here is an onsen egg, a very famous type of onsen food.
-11. If you get tired of hot springs, you can chekc ouytttttttt
+11. If you get tired of hot springs,t

 bathing, mud, sand, viewing